Stat1xe/Stat1xe/README.md

 GitHub, including all of the files, branches, and commits git clone https://github.com/Stat1xe/Stat1xe

+git add [file]
+Snapshots the file in preparation for versioning

 git push
 Uploads all local branch commits to GitHub